 Whereas most people wish to be popular, that is, to be liked by others (Back & Kenny, 2010), extraverted individuals are particularly successful in gaining popularity.
-To better understand which specific behaviors explain this relationship between extraversion and popularity, we applied the lens model (Brunswik, 1956) practice of comparing relative weights in two judgment models to face-to-face and virtual group interactions.
-We also utilized the product of the cue validity and the cue utilization as a measure of the impact of a cue.
+To better understand which specific behaviors explain this relationship between extraversion and popularity, we used a lens model (Brunswik, 1956) combined with a mediation analysis (see Nestler & Back, 2013) to examine interpersonal judgments in face-to-face and virtual group interactions.